-We have an app that you can use to control our advanced hearing aid models.
-You can use the app to adjust the volume, change programs and stream from another device.
-See "Advanced options", page 24.
+We have apps that you can use to control our advanced hearing aid models.
+You can use these to adjust the volume, change programs and stream from another device.
+See "Advanced options", page 21.

 Using the push button

 Changing programs